The Foreign and Commonwealth Office (FCO) advise against all travel to:

-The FCO advise against all but essential travel to the rest of Iraq, except the Kurdistan region.
+The FCO advise against all but essential travel to the rest of Iraq, including the Kurdistan region.

-If you intend to travel to those parts of Iraq to which the FCO advise against all but essential travel, you should employ a professional security company and take all necessary security precautions.
-See Local travel.
+If you travel to those parts of Iraq to which the FCO advise against all but essential travel:

-You should avoid any demonstrations or large gatherings of people.
-If you become aware of any nearby violence, leave the area immediately.
+avoid any demonstrations or large gatherings of people; if you become aware of any nearby violence, leave the area immediately

 The British Embassy in Baghdad and the British Consulate-General in Erbil are able to offer limited consular assistance only.

 Take out comprehensive travel and medical insurance before you travel.